microsoft/StigRepo/README.md

 6. Export-AzDscConfigurations # Generates DSC Configuration Scripts for each SystemData file that are constucted for Azure Automation in the "Artifacts\AzDscConfigs" folder
 7. Import-AzDscConfigurations -ResourceGroupName "AutomationAcct-RG" -AutomationAccountName "My-AutomationAcct" # Imports generated STIG Configurations to Azure Automation Account

-### Release Cycle
+## Release Cycle

-StigRepo minor versions will be released on the third Wednesday of each quarter (March, June, September, December ) with possible patch changes released in-between minor releases if/as needed.
+___

-StigRepo Version 1.3 Scheduled for release on June 16th, 2021.
+StigRepo minor versions will be released each quarter with possible patch changes released in-between minor releases if/as needed.
+Submit bugs/feature requests to have fixes/recommended changes implemented into the StigRepo module.

-### The STIG Compliance Automation Repository Structure
+### The STIG Repository Structure

-SCAR organizes the repository to deploy and document STIGs using the folders listed below:
+The StigRepo module organizes Systems, Configurations, Artifacts, and Resources (SCAR) into the folder structure below:

 1. Systems: Folders for each identified Organizational Unit in Active Directory and a Powershell Data file for each identified system.
 2. Configurations: Dynamic PowerSTIG Configurations for that are customized by paremeters provided within system data files.